HJfod/blog/posts/9_i_am_so_tired.md

-# I am so tired
+# Yet Another BetterEdit Post

 > Posted by HJfod on 05/07/2024

-This is going to be a bit of a rambly post, partly because I am writing it past midnight and can't be assed to proofread it much, and also because - as the title suggests - I am so tired.
+This is going to be a bit of a rambly post, partly because I am writing it past midnight and can't be assed to proofread it much, and also because I am so tired.

 Over the last 3.5 years, I have done a *lot* of GD modding stuff.
 I pioneered the age of in-game modding, I was one of the main founders and practically the father of Geode, and I've made many of my own mods alongside that.